marinednadude/NOAA-PMEL-OME_eDNA_Collection_Protocol_CTD/NOAA-PMEL-OME_eDNA_Collection_Protocol_Niksin.md

 ### Quality Control

-A field negative control consisting of sterile RO water in a pre-filled and sealed (prior to fieldwork) 1 L bottle is filtered at the start and end of a cruise using new sterile peristaltic tube and fittings.
-If more than 50 samples are collected on a cruise, an additional negative control is filtered every 50 samples.
+A field blank consisting of sterile RO water in a pre-filled and sealed (prior to fieldwork) 1 L bottle is filtered at the start and end of a cruise using new sterile peristaltic tube and fittings.
+If more than 50 samples are collected on a cruise, an additional field blank  is filtered every 50 samples.

 ### Basic Troubleshooting Guide